jinnycho/jinnycho-blog/src/writings/tech/create/myBlogHistory.md

 Engineering-wise, I definitely built it from scratch using JavaScript and CSS.
 However, I used React to manage various states, from user interactions to URL routing.
 Using `react-router` was particularly satisfying because it allowed me to link to a particular post with a URL like https://jinnycho.github.io/ideas/architecture/houseIdeas001.
 I also added a `Subscribe` button using `react-modal` and Cloudflare worker to notify readers when I write new blogs, with the hope that many people will see them. :D

 So far, I'm very satisfied.
-It finally feels like a good cozy homemade furniture that looks good and comfortable to me.
+It finally feels like a good cozy handmade furniture that looks good and comfortable to me.
 But I want to give 4 stars because now I need to write more.
 Time to get to work!